 Here are a few things you should look at:

 - This is a really interesting site for getting into computer graphics.
-If you are really just interested in extending your artistic capabilities this is maybe not for you.
+If you are just interested in extending your artistic capabilities this is maybe not for you.
 But, if you want to make tools or get into procedural art you should check this stuff out.

 - This is an amazing source for interesting math that has practical applications for technical artists and graphics programmers.